Source-Free Domain Adaptation with Frozen Multimodal Foundation Model: Expanded Model Analysis

 \paragraph{Grad-CAM visualization.} In Fig.~\ref{fig:cam-comp}, we present the Grad-CAM visualization~\cite{selvaraju2017grad} comparison with the source model and two typical SFDA methods, SHOT and SCLM, based on self-supervised learning without ViL model help.
 For the single object-contained images (see 1$\sim$3 column), {\modelshortname}-C-B32's attention focuses on the target object, whilst other methods cover the entire image.
 Regarding the multi-object-contained images (see 4$\sim$6 column), {\modelshortname}-C-B32's attention is more consistent with the target semantics given by the real labels than other methods focusing on the wrong object.
 These results explain the effectiveness of {\modelshortname}-C-B32 integrating the domain generality of the ViL model and the task specificity of the source model.

-\paragraph{Attention-based evolving dynamics.} To better understand the working of {\modelshortname}, this part visualizes the evolving dynamics of model learning attention during the training phase.
+\textbf{Attention-based evolving dynamics.} To better understand the working of {\modelshortname}, this part visualizes the evolving dynamics of model learning attention during the training phase.
 For a clear view, we display the Grad-CAM visualization results at some typical iterations, as shown in Fig.~\ref{fig:cam-dys}.
 Among the rightly classified images~(the top four rows), the attention smoothly concentrates to the discriminative visual patch.
 In contrast, the attention of the misclassified image~(the last row) converges to the meaningless one.

-\paragraph{Sensitivity of hyper-parameter.} In the {\modelshortname} method, $\alpha$, $\beta$ are trade-off parameters in objective $L_{\rm{PC}}$~(see Eq.~(6)) and $L_{\rm{MKA}}$~(see Eq.~(7)).
+\textbf{Sensitivity of hyper-parameter.} In the {\modelshortname} method, $\alpha$, $\beta$ are trade-off parameters in objective $L_{\rm{PC}}$~(see Eq.~(6)) and $L_{\rm{MKA}}$~(see Eq.~(7)). $\lambda$ is the parameter of Exponential distribution in Eq.~(4), whilst $N$ is the number of the most-likely categories.
 This part discusses their performance sensitivity based on the symmetric transfer tasks Cl$\to$Ar and Ar$\to$Cl in the {\bf Office-Home} dataset.
-As depicted in Fig.~\ref{fig:param}, when these parameters changes, there are no evident drops in the accuracy variation curves.
-This indicates that {\modelshortname} is insensitive to parameters $\alpha$ and $\beta$.
+As depicted in Fig.~\ref{fig:param} (a), (b) and (d), when these parameters changes, there are no evident drops in the accuracy variation curves.
+This indicates that {\modelshortname} is insensitive to parameters $\alpha$, $\beta$ and $\lambda$.
+As for $N$, the accuracy gradually decreases as $N$ increases.
+This phenomenon is consistent with our expectation that small $N$ is better and a large value will introduce the semantic noise.

-\paragraph{Confusion matrix.} To present a quantitative observation on the category, this part gives the confusion matrix based on the classification results on the {\bf VisDA} dataset.
+\textbf{Confusion matrix.} To present a quantitative observation on the category, this part gives the confusion matrix based on the classification results on the {\bf VisDA} dataset.
 For comparison, we show the confusion matrix of the source model at the left side of Fig.~\ref{fig:fusionmtx}.
 In the no-adaptation case, the misclassified data scatter over the matrix.
 After adaptation, the misclassified data are evidently corrected by {\modelshortname}-C-B32 at the right side of Fig.~\ref{fig:fusionmtx}.
 It is seen that {\modelshortname}-C-B32 improves performance on all categories, and on some categories achieving significant growth.
 For instance, in the second category, the performance promotes by {\bf 68}\% (from {\bf 21}\% to {\bf 89}\%).